tearust/t-rust/obsidian/_gitbook-dev-docs/1_tutorial/5.1_sample_txn_executor/README.md

 Let's focus on the sample-txn-executor folder in this article.
-This is a brand new folder and it'll build the wasm file that will be loaded into the state machine.
+This is a brand new folder and it'll build the wasm file that will be loaded into the [state machine](../z_glossary/state_machine.md) .

 ## Folder structure